• About

 • Dairy-free milk: I'll talk more about the different types of non-dairy milk below.

-• Fried onions: Store-bought or homemade!
+• French fried onions: Store-bought or homemade.

 Which dairy free milk is best?